WildBoni/ng-bk-manager/README.md

 - [x] Edit/Update your library
 - [x] Advanced search filters
 - [x] Login / Signup with different accounts (JWT)
+- [x] PWA behaviour: visit the website and add it to your home screen
-- [] Login / Signup with Facebook / Google accounts
+- [ ] Login / Signup with Facebook / Google accounts
 - [ ] Add books to wishlist
 - [ ] Add books to favourites
 - [ ] Keep track of books you lend